All you need to know

-Are you curious?
-Do you want to use natural materials for your child?
-The e-book gives you all information needed: how to wash and grease wool covers, tips for stain treatment, but also how to store wool covers after use and many more insights.
-If you still have questions, there are many people out there who love to share their experience and who are happy to help – and so am I.
+Using wool nappies is easy – The free e-book gives you all information needed: how to wash and grease a wool cover, tips for stain treatment, but also how to store wool covers after use and many more insights.
+If you still have questions, please contact us.
+We are happy to help you!

 The wash-grease-dry cycle

-Changing with wool nappies is much less complicated than you may think, because washing and greasing is done once a month as a routine.
-Otherwise the wool cover is aired-out after use.
-This is possible because of the self-cleaning effect of wool.
-If the wool covers gets dirty or leaky in one place, there are little tricks to get it back up and running quickly.
+Diapering with wool is much less complicated than you may think, because thorough cleaning of the wool cover is done every 2-3 weeks only.
+Normally the wool cover is aired-out after use.
+This is possible because of the self-cleaning effect of wool and its antibacterial properties.
+If the wool cover gets dirty or leaky, there are little tricks to get it back up and running quickly.
+A full bath in a lanolin emulsion is only needed after deep cleaning.

 How to wash wool covers